dongheuw/dongheuw.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in the [Database Group](https://db.cs.washington.edu/) of the [Paul G. Allen School of Computer Science & Engineering](https://www.cs.washington.edu/) at the University of Washington, advised by [Prof. Magdalena Balazinska](https://www.cs.washington.edu/people/faculty/magda).
-My research interests are in data management systems and data science.
-My current projects focus on designing and building systems that support machine leaning and systems that manage video and image data.
+I am a Ph.D. student in the [Database Group](https://db.cs.washington.edu/) of the [Paul G. Allen School of Computer Science & Engineering](https://www.cs.washington.edu/) at the University of Washington, where I am forturnate to be advised by [Prof. Magdalena Balazinska](https://www.cs.washington.edu/people/faculty/magda).
+My research interests are in data management systems.
+My current projects focus on designing and building systems that efficiently support machine leaning workloads, as well as data systems that manage video and image data.

-Before UW, I obtained a Bachelor of Science (Honors) in Computer Science at Fudan University in 2019, where I was advised by [Prof. Yang Chen](https://chenyang03.wordpress.com/).
-I worked with [Prof. Chenren Xu](http://soar.group/chenren/) at Peking University in 2017.
+Before UW, I obtained a Bachelor of Science (Honors) in Computer Science at Fudan University in 2019, where I worked with [Prof. Yang Chen](https://chenyang03.wordpress.com/).
+I also worked with [Prof. Chenren Xu](http://soar.group/chenren/) at Peking University in 2017.
 I was a former “[OI](https://en.wikipedia.org/wiki/International_Olympiad_in_Informatics)er” and “[ACM-ICPC](https://en.wikipedia.org/wiki/International_Collegiate_Programming_Contest)er”.
 My probably out-of-date CV is available [here](https://dongheuw.github.io/files/CV.pdf).